KyouyamaKazusa0805/Sudoku/README.md

 ### Repository Positioning

-This repository is created for the following kinds of users:
+This repository is created for the following users:

 * **who likes sudoku algorithms**: If you like to study for sudoku techniques and its backing implementation and running mechanism, you can find answer in this repository.
 * **who wants to learn about C#-related features**: This repository uses some C# newer features and .NET-related features such as Windows UI, which can help you learn more about it as practicing.